Thursday, December 19, 2019

 We had enough leftovers for dinner later that night.

-Sirloin Steak Medium well, sweet potato and Ceaser Salad
+Sirloin Steak Medium well, sweet potato, and Ceaser Salad

 Elkmont Activity Center

-Several got out at the Dixie Stampede, & The Island where we took several pictures.
+Several got out at the Dixie Stampede & The Island, where we took several pictures.

 Smoky Mountain Opry.

-The Ferries Wheel at the Island
+The Ferris Wheel on the Island

-Dec 13, Checked out and traveled home
+Checked out and traveled home

 We stopped at McDonald's in Huntsville to use the restrooms.
 Sherry and Bobby ordered a hamburger.

-I did not order anything because I was meeting my hubby at Cracker Barrel in Huntsville.
+I did not order anything because I was meeting my Hubby at Cracker Barrel in Huntsville.

 Dec 14,

-I had not seen my grand grandson so I went for a visit and to hold him.
+I had not seen my grandgrandson, so I went for a visit and to hold him.

 His grandparents came by while I was there.
-I had to do some more Christmas shopping so I said goodbye.
+I had to do some more Christmas shopping, so I said goodbye.

 Dec 15